 Toronto School of Art

 Seton enrolled in night classes at the Toronto School of Art (now known as the Ontario College of Art and Design or OCAD).
-He thrived undeer the tutellage of the faculty there, especially the artist Charlotte Schreiber, with whom he became close.
-He won the Gold Medal at the close of the 1878-1879 Winter term.and
+He thrived under the tutelage of the faculty there, especially artist Charlotte Schreiber, with whom he became close.
+He won the Gold Medal at the close of the 1878-1879 Winter term.

-His father was proud of his son's success and agreed to send Seton to England for at least a year of study.
+His father was proud of his son’s success and agreed to send him to London to study art.

 Upon arriving in London, his goal was to win a seven-year scholarship to the Royal Academy.
-He spent the first, austere, months in London preparing for the juried examination.
+He spent the first austere months in London preparing for the juried examination.
 As a minor, he had to petition the Board of Regents of the British Museum for access to the museum.
 The regents included the Prince of Wales and the Archbishop of Canterbury.
-In December 1880, he won the scholarship, but he returned to Canada in 1881 due to ill health as a result of the poor living conditions he was forced to live under.
-This was likely a major factor in Seton's increasingly bad relationship with his father.
+In December 1880, he won the scholarship, but he returned to Canada in 1881 due to ill health as a result of poor living conditions.
+This was likely a major factor in Seton’s increasingly bad relationship with his father.

 Seton’s often-told story of receiving an itemized bill from his father was probably inspired by his father expecting to be repaid for his expenditures sending him to London.